Northern Lights Shopping Center

-Northern Lights Shopping Center is a strip mall located in Economy, Pennsylvania near Pittsburgh.
+Northern Lights Shopping Center is a strip mall located in Baden, Pennsylvania near Pittsburgh.
 It was a major power center-style strip mall from its opening until the early 2000's.
 A Walmart opened on the adjacent lot to Northern Lights in 2014.
 Parts of the plaza were demolished in 2018.

 History

 The plaza opened in the late 1950s along Pennsylvania Route 65 (then part of Pennsylvania Route 88), serving as the major shopping center for the Beaver Valley.
 For decades, J. C. Penney was the main anchor store for the plaza, having a three-story store at the plaza.
 Other anchor tenants included Sears, local supermarket chain Giant Eagle, and discount department store chain Hills.
 The plaza was divided into three buildings: the main eastern portion of the plaza facing the Ohio River housed J. C. Penney and Hills.
 The northern portion of the plaza housed Sears; this space was later occupied by Big Lots, and was most recently occupied by Giant Eagle.
 All three buildings also housed many smaller shops.
 Despite the opening of the Beaver Valley Mall in 1970 in nearby Center Township, Northern Lights continued to attract shoppers, although Sears did move to the Beaver Valley Mall at this time, where it remained until its closure in 2016.

 However, the collapse of the steel industry in the 1980s, combined with the Beaver Valley Mall's easy access off of the Beaver Valley Expressway and the rapid development of Center Township, Cranberry Township, and Robinson Township, eventually saw a gradual decline for Northern Lights.
 In 1998, J. C. Penney moved to the Beaver Valley Mall to become its new fourth anchor store.
 Around the same time, Hills was acquired by Ames; however, Ames itself experienced its own problems related to the Hills acquisition.

 Ames liquidated and closed all of its stores in 2002, leaving Giant Eagle as the plaza's sole anchor tenant for the next 19 years.
 Gradually, many of the smaller stores left, leaving a few retailers and a small handful of mom-and-pop businesses and doctor offices as of July 2013.

 In 2006, the roof at the former J. C. Penney location collapsed.
-This prompted the then-new owners of the plaza, Zamias Services, Inc., to demolish the former J. C. Penney location for safety reasons, leaving a big hole (literally) in the middle of the plaza and removing over 150000 sqft of leaseable space.
+This prompted the then-new owners of the plaza, Zamias Services, Inc., to demolish the former J. C. Penney location for safety reasons, leaving an opening in the middle of the plaza and removing over 150000 sqft of leaseable space.
 There were talks of moving the remaining tenants into the two smaller portions of the plaza so that the two larger portions—the two that were on each side of J. C. Penney (including the former Hills/Ames store) could be considered for redevelopment but this did not occur.
 Zamias later admitted that if Northern Lights wasn't included in a package deal with other properties such as Pittsburgh Mills and instead was standalone, it would not have acquired the property.